crossflowlabs/crossflow/README.md

 	(choose keep my installation the same option)

 ### Update site
-- The update site for Crossflow can be found in the folder named 'org.eclipse.scava.crossflow.updatesite' in the 'crossflow' folder of the repository
+- The update site for Crossflow can be found in the folder named 'org.crossflow.updatesite' in the 'crossflow' folder of the repository
-- For example, to access it online, for the 'crossflow' branch, the update site is at: https://github.com/crossminer/scava/raw/crossflow/crossflow/org.eclipse.scava.crossflow.updatesite (a.k.a pointing eclipse to that url in 'install new software')
+- For example, to access it online, for the 'crossflow' branch, the update site is at: https://github.com/crossminer/scava/raw/crossflow/crossflow/org.crossflow.updatesite (a.k.a pointing eclipse to that url in 'install new software')
 - NB: the following (8) steps are not required if Crossflow is installed using this method, and running the Web UI needs to be done through docker

 ### Tomcat